HOME PAGE

 Prakrti = matter; Guna = modes; Avidya = spiritual ignorance; MAyA = Power; the source of Visible universe.
 Brahman = Self-existent Impersonal Incorporeal Spirit; the Universal Soul; Divine Essence and Source from which all created beings and matter emerge and to which all return; Supreme Consciousness.
 In Vaishnava view, there is no Impersonal Brahman; Vaishnava Brahman is endowed with Kalyana Gunas--auspicious qualities.

 I am introducing new terminology to explain Brahman and its linear elements.
 Supreme Brahman is Para Brahman and so MacroBrahman; Isvara is Maya Brahman possessing Maya; Avidya Brahman is the embodied individual soul (human beings) with Avidya or spiritual ignorance.
-(Remember that this article represents the Monistic view of Brahman.)
+(Remember that this piece presents the Monistic view of Brahman.)

-Exomaya's product is the universe and its target is Jiva.
+Exomaya is the product of Isvara which is the universe and its target is Jiva....

 Isvara minus Exomaya = Transcendent Brahman = Brahman without attributes or three Gunas; Brahman beyond the three Gunas (Triguna+atitia).

 Exomaya is his Iccha Sakti, His Will: His Will to create this world.
 Exomaya is not all bad or not all good.
 It is like the botox (botulinum exotoxins); untreated infant Botulism is fatal to infants in natural infection of gut, but in its therapeutic local application by local injection, it is used for cervical dystonia, strabismus and blepharospasm, and glabellar lines (wrinkles).
-You heard about Botox, the cosmetic used by plastic surgeons and Dermatologists as an injection to smooth over the furrows and frown lines on the forehead. http://en.wikipedia.org/wiki/Exotoxin
+You heard about Botox, the cosmetic used by plastic surgeons and Dermatologists as an injection to smooth over the furrows and frown lines on the forehead.
+The exotoxin is rendered harmless for use in medicine. http://en.wikipedia.org/wiki/Exotoxin

 Exomaya's main malady is to prevent the souls from making the centripetal journey towards liberation, Moksa, Reality or God, until the soul is free from all impurities.
 As long as there is one unrealized soul, Exomaya is alive and well; its destruction or neutralization is the salvation of all souls.
 Why Isvara produces this world by his Will (or Exomaya) is beyond our understanding.
 Exomaya is a world of names, forms and functions (actions).